Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

-Mininet 2.2.1 is primarily a performance enhancement and bug fix release to Mininet 2.2.0.
+Mininet 2.2.1 is primarily a performance enhancement and bug fix release to [[Mininet 2.2.0 | Mininet 2.2.0 Release Notes]].

 ### Debian and Raspberry Pi support